-- Bid Package 14 This package has been split into two packages: Bid Package 14A and 14B. - Bid Package 14A Spans the MESD Levee from station 821+00 to 863+00 and includes the design and construction of a riverside shallow cutoff trench, two riverside clay blankets, and filling of a landside ditch.
-It will be advertised for bid Fall 2019.
+Bid Package 14A - Spans the MESD Levee from station 821+00 to 863+00 and includes the design and construction of a riverside shallow cutoff trench, two riverside clay blankets, and filling of a landside ditch.
+Currently under construction with a completion scheduled by September 2020.